-Good-looking 6 x 6 Elk taxidermy shoulder mount.
+Good-looking 8 x 8 Elk taxidermy shoulder mount.
 Mounted in a natural relaxed position with the head slightly turned right.
 Accurate facial detailing.
+Antlers have good coloring and are detachable for ease of transport.
 Good,thick, reddish-brown hair throughout.
 The taxidermy on this Elk earns our quality rating of "Excellent."
 An ideal mount for the hunting lodge, cabin or man cave

 Scientific Name: Cervus canadensis

 Size: 61" tall x 43" wide x 43" deep

 Wall hanger is attached.
 Hangs from single, well-anchored bolt.